neos/neos-development-collection/TYPO3.Neos/Documentation/GettingStarted/FeatureList.rst

 =====================================

 The content repository is the conceptual core of Neos.
-It can store arbitrary content by managing so called Nodes that can have custom properties and ChildNodes.
+It can store arbitrary content by managing so called Nodes that can have custom properties and child nodes.
 The list of available NodeTypes is extensible and hierarchical so new NodeTypes can be created by extending the existing ones.

 Neos already comes with a sophisticated list of ContentElements to cover the basic editing needs without further extension.